EASTER

 for oily skin types

-is suitable for all skin types.
+it is suitable for all skin types.

 AUSTRALIAN CLAYS